 Of course, when you go for a walk together, hard surfaces like the sidewalk wear down your dog’s nails, leaving you with very little to do.
-However, if your dog’s nails do not take care of themselves, their uncircumcised nails can break, bleed, or even grow into their feet, causing a lot of discomfort.
+However, if your dog’s nails do not take care of themselves, their uncircumcised nails can break, bleed, or even grow into their feet, causing a lot of discomforts.
 If your furry friend is a senior, walking on overgrown dog nails can be painful if they have arthritic feet.

 But what should you watch out for?
 Hearing a click-click-click sound while walking on hard floors is the most obvious sign that your dog’s nails need a clip.
 Cutting off dog nails is relatively easy, but you need to know how to properly clip your dog’s nails into place to avoid damage or pain that can easily be accidentally caused.
 To make it easier and less stressful for your dog and you, always check with your veterinarian before attempting to clamp your dog’s claws at home.

 How to cut your dog’s nails

 If your dog hasn’t cut nails before, or if you haven’t clipped your dog’s nails yourself, this can be a strange experience for both of you!
 However, if you prepare well, keep your dog calm and follow these simple steps that you can do in no time.

 And if you’re still not sure, your vet will be happy to help.

 Before you start

 - If your dog is a little nervous, stressed, or upset about having its nails cut or, in the worst case, trying to suffocate you, don’t try to clip its nails yourself.
 Ask your vet to do this.